Najq/najeeb_qazi/content/about.md

 Helloo!

-I'm currently working as a Data Scientist at Statistics Canada.
+I'm currently working as a Software Engineer at Alida.
 At heart, I love building end-end products and believe in life long learning.
 I did my master's in Computer science from Simon Fraser University with a focus in Big Data and ML.

 In an attempt to lead a balanced life - I enjoy hiking, biking and reading fiction and non-fiction books.